Talcum Powder Lawsuit

 Most famously, talc is the main ingredient in Johnson & Johnson’s iconic Johnson’s Baby Powder.
 Many women use the baby powder on their genitals for feminine hygiene, which some studies have shown to increase the risk of ovarian cancer.

 As early as 1971, a study in the medical journal The Lancet found that a majority of ovarian tumors had talc particles “deeply embedded” in them.
-In 1982, researchers found that women using talcum powder during ovulation were 92% more likely to develop ovarian cancer.
+In 1982, researchers found that women using talcum powder during ovulation were 92 percent more likely to develop ovarian cancer.

-Do Talcum Powders Warn Consumers About the Potential Health Risks?
+Do Talc Labels Warn About the Health Risks?

-No. Despite mounting research that talc-based powders may increase the chance of developing ovarian cancer, Johnson & Johnson and other manufacturers have not placed warnings about this risk on their products.
+No. Despite mounting research that talc-based powders may increase the chance of developing ovarian cancer or mesothelioma, Johnson & Johnson and other manufacturers have not placed warnings about these risks on their products.

 Any manufacturer of talc-based products that have contributed to a woman developing ovarian cancer may be held liable through a lawsuit.
-More than 1,000 suits have been filed against Johnson & Johnson for failing to warn women of the risk of developing ovarian cancer from using its popular baby powder in the pelvic area.
+Thousands of suits have been filed against Johnson & Johnson for failing to warn women of the risk of developing ovarian cancer from using its popular baby powder in the pelvic area.
 One such case (Jacqueline Fox; see below) resulted in monetary awards of $72 million.

 Who Has Filed Lawsuits Against Johnson & Johnson?